Author’s Note: Updated from a previous publication.

 Keep Setting the Bar Higher: You set impossible standards for yourself to meet and then criticize yourself endlessly when you don’t meet them.
 It’s like you’re obsessed with proving something to others—and to yourself.
 Except that you’re never satisfied with your performance, even when you do things well.

 Slay the Dragon: You plan things down to each minute detail, leaving no stone unturned.
 You review things in your mind, over and over again.
-You obsess about forgetting something.
-You are determined to emerge victorious, regardless of the personal cost.
+Sometimes you obsess about forgetting something.
+You’re determined to emerge victorious, regardless of the personal cost.

 Think the stress of getting ready for a site visit only affects you?
 Think again.
 If you have close friends, a life partner, or children, they are affected as well.
 It’s possible that your furry buddies at home can even detect your anxiety.
 You’ll know if your stress is out of balance if you hear a loved one say, “I miss you!”
 “I HATE your job!” or “Will this ever end?”